-In order to prevent coalescence of Middle Tysoe and Lower Tysoe, a "strategic gap", seen best on Maps 1 and 8 (pages 6 and 30 respectively), should be maintained in order to preserve the open setting and individual character of these distinctive settlements.
-New development within the "strategic gap" will be restricted to the reuse of rural buildings, agricultural and forestry-related development, other open land uses and minor extensions to existing dwellings
+In order to prevent coalescence of Middle Tysoe and Lower Tysoe, a "strategic gap", seen best on Map 8 (page 30), should be maintained in order to preserve the open setting and individual character of these distinctive settlements.
+New development within the "strategic gap" will be restricted to the reuse of rural buildings, agricultural and forestry-related development and other open land uses.